BlaiseBaptist/MTG-AI/README.md

 ![049](https://github.com/BlaiseBaptist/MTG-AI/assets/40903991/78ea7ed4-84e2-419c-9273-3ade33d8bf79)

-## XYZ

-The model guesses what it thinks the mana value of the card should be based on all other cards this can indicate the power level of the card.

 ## How it works
-The code works in a couple of discrete steps. it uses
+The code works in a couple of discrete steps:
- 1. pandas to filter the initial set of all magic card to just the ones I want to train on
+ - It uses pandas to simplify the data set by filtering out creature and land cards; this removes about ADD PERCENT% of the cards
+ - Next, it uses pandas to filter out defunct / banned / "un"-cards to clean up the data set (while there are not very many cards in this category, they would have large unwanted effect on the model).
- 2. a TfidfVectorizer to turn the words on the magic card in numbers
+ - It uses a TfidfVectorizer to parse the language (i.e., to turn the words on the magic card into numbers) so the AI can read it.
- 3. a Ridge Regression to guess the mana value from the numbers
+ - Then it runs a ridge regression, making a model able to predict the mana value of a particular card from these numbers.
-The code uses pandas to filter the data from list of all magic cards
+ - Now the program will display a random card and tell you its prediction for the mana cost, given the words on the card, and will also show you its actual mana cost.
+The user can then compare these two numbers to judge if the card is worth its mana cost or is "underpowered."

+ ## Further development possibilities

+ - Make it able to work with creature cards: able to see and account for power (damage) and toughness (health) information on the card.
+These pieces of data would require a different regression, because the ridge regression is not built to handle numbers that interact with the game in this way.
+ - Be able to export the model so it doesn't have to be re-trained every time I'd like to use it.
+ - Include newly-released card sets in the data, because Magic releases new sets of cards all the time.